 Plastic particles washed off from products made with synthetic materials contribute up to 35% of the primary plastic that is polluting our oceans.
 Every time we do our laundry, an average of nine million microfibres are released into wastewater treatment plants that cannot filter them.Ocean Clean Wash

 Should we just switch to ‘natural’ fabrics like cotton and wool?

 Not so fast.
 Fabrics like cotton, linen, wool, hemp, viscose, modal, and Tencel are not made from oil and do not shed microplastics.
 But while these fibres are biodegradable in their untreated state, the application of chemicals and dyes to these fibres has an impact on their ability to biodegrade.
 And many of them, especially cotton, have their own environmental costs.
-Conventional cotton is responsible for around 25% of the world’s pesticide use and enormous amounts of water.
+The production of cotton requires large quantities of insecticides and enormous amounts of water.
 Viscose is made from trees and harsh chemicals—lots of them.
 And so far, it’s proving much easier to create a circular economy in fashion—one where resources are used over and over again—with synthetics, which are easier to recycle than most natural fibres.
 The claim that “natural” fabrics are always best for the environment is questionable at best, as every fabric has its pros and cons, though there are of course better options.

 Beyond that, there’s little chance that brands and shoppers are going to abandon synthetics anytime soon.
 For some products, like swimwear and rainproof outerwear, synthetic material is just way more practical and the best option we currently have.

 So what can we do to reduce microfibre pollution in the ocean and the air?